Jasper0420/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: China University Of Petroleum
+  - name: China University Of Petroleum(UPC)
     url: https://www.upc.edu.cn/

 # Short bio (displayed in user profile at end of posts)